FAQ Lost Car Keys, Fobs & Remotes Replacement – Get The Answers You Need, Right Here!

 Non-chip: Usually a simple blank metal key and therefore doesn’t need to be programmed.

-A: The price for car key replacement vary depends on the year, make and model.
-There are mainly two different type of car keys when it comes to replacement key cost:
+A: The price for car key replacement varies depends on the year, make, and model.
+There are mainly two different types of car keys when it comes to replacement key cost:

 - Non-transponder chip key – No need to program the key.